Bigleaf Maple Dieback

 - Moerman DE.
 Native American ethnobotany.
 Timber press; 1998.

 - Pojar J, MacKinnon A. Plants of coastal British Columbia.
 Lone Pine Publishing; 1994.

 Please contact us if you have any suggestions/corrections for this webpage.

-Unfortunately, many reports of decline have been noted during the past decade (see below).
+Unfortunately, many reports of dieback have been noted during the past decade (see below).
 Observations of declining maples have been made throughout western Washington and Oregon since 2010.

-The precise cause of the decline remains unknown.
-However, research has revealed an association between decline and environmental variables such as temperature and the proximity to urban interface.
+The precise cause of the dieback remains unknown.
+However, research has revealed an association between dieback and environmental variables such as temperature and the proximity to urban interface.